MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-compression.md

 # [Group Policy](#tab/group-policy)

-1. Run the Group Policy Management Console for your Active Directory domain and create or navigate to a group policy
+1. Run the Group Policy Management Console for your Active Directory domain and create or navigate to a group policy.
-1. Expand policy “\Computer Configuration\Policies\Administrative Templates\Network\Lanman Server”
+1. Expand policy **Computer Configuration\Policies\Administrative Templates\Network\Lanman Server**.
-1. Enable policy “Request traffic compression for all shares”
+1. Enable policy **Request traffic compression for all shares**.
-1. Close the policy editor
+1. Close the policy editor.

 # [PowerShell](#tab/powershell)